 Konosuba > DotA 2 *Grabs boobs*.

-At a quick glance, Konosuba might be as average as any other RPG harem where the MC is Faker playing against a bunch of Crowns and Kuros, where all he has to do is perform a barrel roll on stage and proceed to win Worlds.
+At a quick glance, Konosuba might be as average as any other RPG harem where the MC is Faker playing against a bunch of Crowns and Kuros, where all he has to do is perform a barrel roll on stage then proceed to win Worlds.
 Three times.

 WRONG.
 It's far from that yet it was so good that I would consider this anime to be THE anime of

-After 10 episodes directed by Mr. Michael Bay, our party of garbage feeders still hasn't managed to get out of the ghetto ass town made for noobs and losers, let alone destroying the enemy Nexus.
+After 10 episodes directed by Mr. Michael Bay, our party of Bronze V garbage feeders still hasn't managed to get out of the ghetto ass town made for noobs and losers, let alone destroying the enemy Nexus.
 Basically, the plot moved SLOWER THAN THE FUCKING CLOCK WHEN I'M AT WORK.
 At the very least, they did manage to slay a super fed Mordekaiser (but he did nothing wrong ;_;), farm that clueless Tahm Kench over and over and survive a debacle of One-for-all Renekton gank.

 30 SECONDS UNTIL MAIN CHARACTERS SPAWN